 While organic gardening makes you feel good about what you are doing in your own backyard, commitment to these practices has even farther-reaching effects.
 And when you see how this impacts your community and the world around you — well, that’s enough to make you want to double down on your efforts.
-Here are our top 5 ways that organic gardening is good for the environment
+Here are our top 5 ways that organic farming and gardening are good for the environment.

 1. Decreases Indoor Pollution Risk

 Indoor air pollution can be up to 5 times higher than outdoors, in part because of the use of synthetic chemicals in the yard or garden.
 You, your children, and even your pets can track these chemicals indoors where they can create a multitude of health issues.
 Organic gardening, then, not only betters the environment outside, but inside as well.